by Vinepa Aiono

 CONGRATULATIONS Peseta Sam Lotu - I'iga

 I have said it before that Peseta Sam Lotu - I'iga would win the previously Labour held seat of Maungakiekie - and he is on his way to doing so (well as at 10:42pm).
 Peseta Sam Lotu - I'iga is the man to watch in the future.
 I have no doubt that he will one day become the 1st Pasifika Prime Minister of Aotearoa New Zealand.
-Keeping watching this man - over the next few years as he gains experience in the political realm.
+Keep watching this man - over the next few years as he gains experience in the political realm.

 Congratulations once again to Peseta Sam Lotu I'iga.